 The best Sunday lunches in south London

-The laid-back sibling to Adam Byatt’s Clapham flagship Trinity offers its signature roast chicken throughout the week, but it comes into its own on Sundays.
-Brought to the table with its legs in the air and surrounded by mouthwatering extras, including meaty pigs in blankets, game chips and bread sauce, it’s built to share in all its crisp-skinned, juicy glory.
+The signature roast chicken at this laidback sibling to Adam Byatt’s Clapham flagship Trinity comes into its own on Sundays.
+Brought to the table with its legs in the air and surrounded by mouthwatering extras, including meaty pigs in blankets, game chips and bread sauce, it’s built to share in all its juicy crisp-skinned glory.
 Size wise, it’s perfect – it’s certainly filling but it won’t slay your appetite as much as roasts with more traditional trimmings.
 Which leaves just enough room for a classic British trifle.

 Don’t miss: Start your meal with bar snacks from the brown-paper bar menu.

 Tucked away in a quiet residential street north of Clapham Common, this charming, understated gastropub does a cracking roast dinner within the cosy confines of its cute duck-egg blue bar and dining room.
-Choose from a slab of slow-roasted pork belly with homemade apple sauce (£17), half a roast chicken with house bread sauce (£17), roast leg of lamb with mint sauce (£17.50), or the pièce de résistance, roast sirloin of beef with creamy horseradish and a Yorkshire pud, £18.50).
-Starters and puds take inspiration from Italy and the French riviera.
+Choose from a slab of slow-roasted pork belly with homemade apple sauce (£17), half a roast chicken with house bread sauce (£17), or the pièce de résistance: roast sirloin of beef with creamy horseradish and a Yorkshire pud (£18.50).
+Starters and puds take inspiration from Italy and the French Riviera.

 Don’t miss: A special guest draught ale in the pub’s sun-trap beer garden before your meal.

-The Camberwell Arms serves up a heightened reality of a Sunday roast, such as starters of pumpkin soup spiked with lime and coriander.
-For mains, there’s beef rump for two or rolled beef brisket, while spit roast chicken and roast Welsh lamb offer a slice of tradition.
-We sampled more traditional fare: whole spit-roast chicken (for two) served on an huge white platter, piled with roast potatoes and vinaigrette-drenched lettuce leaves (delicious).
-A pared-back, 1940s brasserie aesthetic – aubergine walls, salvaged furniture and stripped floorboards – suits the no-nonsense service.
+The Camberwell Arms takes the classic Sunday roast and moves it up a gear, with starters such as fish soup with rouille croute and comte sauce, or pig fat and scotch bonnet pepper on toast.
+For mains, there’s beef rump for two or rolled beef brisket.
+Whole spit-roast chicken and roast Welsh lamb offer a slice of tradition.
+We sampled the chicken for two, served on a huge white platter, piled with roast potatoes and vinaigrette-drenched lettuce leaves.
+Gorgeous.
+The pared-back, 1940s brasserie aesthetic – aubergine walls and salvaged furniture – goes well with the no-nonsense service.

-Sitting incongruously on a particularly bleak stretch of South Lambeth Road, Canton Arms is an excellent place to while away a Sunday afternoon.
-The kitchen serves up rustic, meaty dishes which are the essence of contemporary British food, though occasionally with an Italian or French flourish.
-Fish or meat terrines or warm seasonal salads are the perfect way to whet the palate.
-Go with a big appetite and share a succulent joint (seven-hour lamb shoulder, say), or opt for a lighter risotto or fish (the menu changes daily) and finish with a decadent chocolate pot with cream, or a satisfyingly tart crumble.
-Child, baby, and dog-friendly, Canton Arms is popular on weekends and is not the place for a speedy meal.
-Bookings not taken.
+Rustic, meaty dishes, the lifeblood of contemporary British food, are served at The Canton Arms – but with the odd Italian or French flourish.
+Oh là là.
+Pasta, shellfish or warm seasonal salads and soups are the perfect way to whet the palate.
+Go with a big appetite and share a succulent joint (seven-hour lamb shoulder, say) or opt for a lighter risotto or fish dish (the menu changes daily).
+Finish with a decadent chocolate pot with cream, or a satisfyingly tart crumble.
+Child and dog-friendly, The Canton is popular on weekends and not the place for a rushed meal.
+NB: bookings are not taken.

-Don't miss: The pub serves a less-usual selection of real ales such as Skinner’s Betty Stogs or Timothy Taylor Golden Best, plus two daily-changing guest ales.
+Don’t miss The pub serves a less-usual selection of real ales such as Skinner’s Betty Stogs or Timothy Taylor Golden Best.

 Forget claims about your lunch having been slow-roasted since the Mesozoic Era – the most florid that the menu descriptions of these roasts get is ‘lamb rump’ or ‘roast beef’.
 However, what arrives turns out to be worthy of a tad more praise.
-Think ‘Precision-perfect demonstration of an oven’.
-Or ‘Inevitable cause of weirdly orgasmic groaning noises’.
-The Yorkshire puds are so vast and fluffy that you could take a nap on them, the unbelievably juicy and thick hunks of lamb rump see moistness beautifully seeping from pink flesh and the roasties come with such a beautifully thick crust that they’d leave oil company execs wanting to drill through them.
+Think ‘precision-perfect demonstration of an oven’.
+Or ‘inevitable cause of weirdly orgasmic groaning noises’.
+The Yorkshire puds are so vast and fluffy that you could take a nap in them, the unbelievably juicy and thick hunks of lamb rump see moistness richly seeping from pink flesh and the roasties come with such a beautifully thick crust that oil company execs would want to drill through them.
 Talk about masters of understatement.

 Don’t miss: The phenomenally juicy lamb rump.

-As popular with well-heeled locals as a flash sale on Range Rovers, the Dog & Fox’s Sunday lunch is everything you’d want from a home-cooked meal, but without the faff.
-Juicy, pink-middled 21-day aged sirloin, Dingley Dell pork loin with apple sauce and crackling, or succulent lemon-and-thyme marinated half-chicken come with all the trimmings: potatoes roasted in goose fat, herb-specked root veg, lashings of gravy, and a giant Yorkshire pud.
+As popular with well-heeled locals as a flash sale on Range Rovers, The Dog & Fox’s Sunday lunch is everything you’d want from a home-cooked meal, but without the faff.
+Juicy, pink-middled 21-day aged striploin, Dingley Dell pork belly with apple sauce and crackling, or succulent lemon-and-thyme marinated half-chicken come with all the trimmings: potatoes roasted in goose fat, herb-specked root veg, lashings of gravy, and a giant Yorkshire pud.
 For the undecided, there’s even the roast version of a mixed grill – a platter of all three meats, plus trimmings.

-Don’t miss: A stroll on nearby Wimbledon Common for a taste of the country in London.
+Don’t miss: A stroll on nearby Wimbledon Common for a taste of country life in London.

-A crisp, clean-lined Crystal Palace institution, Joanna’s only ever offers one roast, but they make sure it’s a goodie.
-Most of the year, this translates to them serving a high-quality hunk of 28-day aged rib of beef with gravy, a Yorkshire pud, duck fat roasties and seasonal veg, all for £17.50.
-On really hot days, they might swap the beef for half a roast chicken (breast and leg), served with salad and fries.
+A crisp, clean-lined Crystal Palace institution, Joanna’s only ever offers one meaty roast, but it makes sure it’s a good ’un.
+Most of the year, this translates to it serving a high-quality hunk of 28-day aged rib of beef with gravy, a Yorkshire pud, duck fat roasties and seasonal veg, all for £17.50.
+On really hot days, it might swap the beef for half a roast chicken (breast and leg), served with salad and fries.
 Call ahead if you’ve got your heart set on one or the other.

-Don’t miss: A browse around the chi-chi bookshops, art emporiums and vintage treasure troves on Crystal Palace Triangle.
+Don’t miss: A browse around the chichi bookshops, art emporiums and vintage treasure troves of Crystal Palace Triangle.

 There’s something wonderfully cosy and welcoming about Pedler.
 Maybe it’s the smiling staff who are always delighted to see you, or the mismatched crockery that looks like the stuff your nan would put on her table.
 Either way, it’s exactly the kind of atmosphere you want when diving into the small selection of roasts here, each of which has an unexpected twist – the whole Yorkshire grouse, for example, comes with its legs still coated in feathers and a generous dollop of whiskey porridge on the side.
 Throw in a drinks menu full of local craft beers and punchy cocktails, and you’ll struggle to think of a better place in Peckham to while away a Sunday afternoon.